Ford FE engine: 427

 The 427 V8 was introduced in 1963 as a "top-oiler", changed to a side-oiler in 1965.
 Despite the "427" designation, its true displacement was 425.98 cuin.
 The stroke was the same as the 390 at 3.785 in, but the bore was increased to 4.232 in.
 The block was made of cast iron with a specially thickened deck to withstand higher compression.
-The cylinders were cast using cloverleaf molds— the corners were thicker all down the wall of each cylinder.
+The cylinders were cast using cloverleaf molds; the corners were thicker all down the wall of each cylinder.
 Many 427s used a steel crankshaft, and all were balanced internally.
 Most 427s used solid valve lifters, with the exception of the 1968 block, which had oil passages drilled for hydraulic lifters.
-Higher flow heads were available with matching "tunnel port" intake manifolds, which routed pushrods through the intake's ports in brass tubes.
+Higher-flow heads were available with matching "tunnel-port" intake manifolds, which routed pushrods through the intake's ports in brass tubes.
 As an engine designed for racing, it had many performance parts available both from the factory and the aftermarket.
 This engine was also used in the A/FX-cars like the famous Fairlane Thunderbolt.

 Two different 427 blocks were produced, the initial 1963 top oiler and starting in 1965 a side oiler.
 The top oiler delivered oil to the cam and valvetrain first and the crank second; the side oiler sent oil to the crank first and the cam and valvetrain second.
 This was similar to the oiling design from the earlier Y-block.
 The engine was available with low-rise, medium-rise, or high-rise manifolds, and either single or double four-barrel carburetors on an aluminum intake.
 Ford never released an official power rating.

-The side-oiler-powered Ford GT40 MkIIs to a 1-2-3 finish in the 1966 24 Hours of Le Mans, and the winner's podium in 1967.
+The side oiler-powered Ford GT40 MkIIs led to a 1-2-3 finish in the 1966 24 Hours of Le Mans, and the winner's podium in 1967.